FadyaAbbas/Knot_Image_Detection-CNN/README.md

-# MyKnotProject
+# Knot_Image_Detection-CNN

-This project has been done as quickly as possible (within 3 days), since I'm still an employee under an organization and still having other tasks to work for.
+The deep learning model uses a convolutional neural network (CNN).
+This model represents image recognition and detection to detect defective wood boards such as knots.

+Image classification is the process of taking the input dataset photos and outputting a class as “healthy” or "Defective". the accuracy of this model is around 94%

-This project will be improved in future (when I leave my current job) using YOLO and more training dataset.
+This project will be improved using YOLO and more training datasets.